Find Trade Colleges

 $23,160 Avg 4-Year Student Loan

-In 2021, 1,428 students received a trade school degree from a college in Montana, making it rank #49 in terms of graduations.
+In terms of yearly trade school graduations, Montana is ranked #49 in the country with 1,428 degrees handed out in 2021.
 Students who live in the state can take advantage of in-state tuition averaging $7,829 a year, while students from out-of-state may pay a higher average tuition of $13,397 a year.

 An estimated 48% of college students in Montana take out loans, with the average loan amount being $5,790 per year.